takux/notion-block-renderer/README.md

 <br />

 This package is suitable for use with Reactjs or Nextjs.
+Notion blocks are rendered into React components.
+That component has a CSS class name corresponding to the block type.

+I'm a programmer ([@takuxone](https://twitter.com/takuxone)).
+I first created this feature for myself.
+Later, I thought it would be useful for everyone, so I made it public.

 <br />